Skip to content

 If your answer is yes and you have set aside money for emergencies then it’s a good option to invest a percentage of your income, as investing for the long-term puts your money to work and helps it grow.
 It’s important to note that if the inflation rate exceeds the interest earned on your savings account, then you end up losing money in the long run.
 So, putting your money away into a savings account and hoping to earn off it is not the best strategy.

 Experts recommend setting aside at least 10% to 20% of your income for investments.
 However, you should be aware of all the risks and volatility that accompany any type of investment.
-Speak to a reputable financial advisor to understand which investment opportunities suit your lifestyle and risk appetite.
+Speak to a reputable financial advisor to understand which investment opportunities suit your lifestyle and risk appetite

 Insightful Tips and Resources